 I don’t try to get as close as I’d like to be for the first click of the shutter.
 Since I am initially interested in identification, I start taking shots from further away.
 Then I’m free to attempt to shorten the distance and, if I do scare away a jumpy subject, all is not lost.
 This also helps to slow down my approach.

 With a few id. shots in the bag, I can try and get something more artistic.

 Less obvious, perhaps, is your shooting angle.
 Shooting from a low angle to get on eye-level with your subject usually produces a more appealing result.
-I think this is true of wildlife photography in general.
+This is true of wildlife photography in general.
 Here’s a couple of examples; both shots are Western Clubtails with uncluttered backgrounds but the eye-level shot has much more impact, IMHO.

 Of course, not all locations allow for a low shooting angle but, when possible, it helps.

-Whilst a tripod could be too cumbersome and too difficult/too slow to line up, I find a monopod to be manoeuvrable enough to be a practical proposition whilst keeping me more stable.
-I use it almost invariably (except, of course, for in-flight shots).
+It is actually very difficult to maintain a single focus point over a narrow subject, like a damselfly, when just hand-holding.
+A tripod would be too cumbersome and slow to set up but I find a monopod to be manoeuvrable enough to be a practical solution.
+A monopod can be angles to get very low and works at all heights.
+I use one almost invariably (except, of course, for in-flight shots).